mpram/Azure-Defender-for-IoT/README.md

 ## **Microsoft Defender for IoT Vocabulary** ##

-- Sensor: Linux machine, physical hardware running Azure defender connected to the network.
+- Sensor: Linux machine, physical hardware running Microsoft Defender for IoT connected to the network.
-- Manager: Linux machine, physical hardware running Azure defender connected to the network.
+- Manager: Linux machine, physical hardware running Microsoft Defender for IoT connected to the network.
 It connects to multiple sensors to summarize data, alerts across multiples systems, carries the PCAP Configuration and new updates.
 Central Manager can be used to update the sensor's version and threat intelligence, can also connect to many SIEM systems if needed.
 - IoT: Internet of Things.
 Modern, new standard connected devices.
 - IIoT: Industrial IoT.
 - OT: Operational Technology, old equipment and technology (e.g, conveyer belts, PLCs).